 The sponsons and the nose-up attitude of the CH-46 on the ground gave the appearance of a frog ready to hop, and so the Marines nicknamed the type the "Frog", sometimes rendered as "Phrog".
 Although initially there was suspicion of the type since the Marines were accustomed to Sikorsky helicopters, the Frog quickly proved itself in Vietnam after its introduction into the theater in March 1966, though the CH-46 fleet was grounded for a time in 1967 when a few of them were lost in accidents.
 The Frogs acquitted themselves well in combat, particularly during the siege of Khe Sanh in early 1968.

-The US Navy also acquired the Sea Knight, though in smaller numbers, beginning with 24 "UH-46As" shipboard resupply ("vertical replenishment / vertrep") helicopters.
+The US Navy also acquired the Sea Knight, though in smaller numbers, beginning with 24 "UH-46A" shipboard resupply ("vertical replenishment / vertrep") helicopters.
 Initial delivery of the UH-46A was in July 1965.
-This order was followed by ten "UH-46Ds", with five UH-46As also updated to this configuration.
+This order was followed by ten "UH-46D" machines, with five UH-46As also updated to this configuration.
 Some sources mention "HH-46A" and "HH-46D" variants for "search and rescue (SAR)", as well as an "RH-46" minesweeper.

 Fiberglass rotor blades were also fitted to US Navy Sea Knights, and many Sea Knights in foreign service.
 During the 1980s, the Marine and Navy Sea Knight fleets were given a broad set of updates through the "Safety, Reliability, & Maintainability (SR&M)" program; late in the decade they were also given an airbag flotation system to improve their seaworthiness.
 Marine Sea Knights were fitted with countermeasures, including missile warning systems and chaff-flare dispensers, as well as ultimately the Northrop-Grumman "Directed Infrared Countermeasures (DIRCM)" system, which used lasers to dazzle heat-seeking missiles.

-The Marines are now looking to replace the Sea Knight with the Bell-Boeing "MV-22 Osprey" tilt-rotor transport, but the Osprey is an ambitious machine and the program has run into various snags.
+The Marines are now replacing the Sea Knight with the Bell-Boeing "MV-22 Osprey" tilt-rotor transport, but the Osprey is an ambitious machine and the program has run into various snags.
 As a result, Marine Frogs are still in service, and in fact after the US invasion of Iraq in the spring of 2003, the USMC implemented an upgrade program, replacing metal armor with a new lightweight armor to increase the helicopter's lift capacity, which was followed by a second upgrade program to improve the serviceability of the helicopter's T58 turboshafts, with the upgraded engines designated "T58-16A".
-Upgraded machines are now going into service.
+Upgraded machines are now in service.

 The US Navy, confronted with rising costs for keeping the service's venerable UH-46s in the air, has phased them out, with the last machines retired in the fall of 2004.
 They were replaced with the Sikorsky MH-60S Knighthawk, a new variant of the Sikorsky Blackhawk / Seahawk family.BACK_TO_TOP